 Libvirt is the most commonly used virtualisation driver in OpenStack.
 It uses libvirt, backed by QEMU and when available, KVM.
-Libvirt is executed in the nova_libvirt container, or as a daemon running on the host.
+Libvirt is executed in the nova_libvirt container.

 Hardware Virtualisation

 Two values are supported for nova_compute_virt_type with libvirt - kvm and qemu, with kvm being the default.